Program / Learning Outcomes / Curriculum / Course Synopsis / E-Learning / Course Syllabi

-Undergraduate seminar is a compulsory subject for all final year undergraduate students.
+The undergraduate seminar is a compulsory subject for all final year undergraduate students.
 This seminar facilitates students to improve their writing and oral communication skills and at the same time upgrade the level of student’s understanding in the area of food science and technology.
 Each student is required to do a presentation once in this seminar and attend at least 8 other student seminars.
-Students may select seminar topics in any current issues of food science and technology, derived from any of the followings: literature review, their own research proposal for research project/ internship program, progress report or full report on her/his research project/internship program.
+Students may select seminar topics in any current issues of food science and technology, derived from any of the following: literature review, their own research proposal for a research project/ internship program, progress report or full report on her/his research project/internship program.
 Students should present this seminar not later than the eighth semester.

-FST499 Undergraduate Research Project, 6 credits (option 1)
+FST499 Undergraduate Project: Research (Option 1), 6 credits

-Prerequisite: A minimum of 105 credits has been completed
+Prerequisite: A minimum of 110 credits completed

-FST499 Internship Program, 6 credits (option 2)
+FST499 Undergraduate Project: Internship Program (Option 1), 6 credits

-Prerequisite: A minimum of 105 credits has been completed
+Prerequisite: A minimum of 110 credits completed

-The internship program is one of final year project options that can be taken by final year students before the Bachelor of Science degree is awarded.
+The internship program is one of final year project can be taken by final year students before the Bachelor of Science degree is awarded.
 The course is designed to provide an opportunity for final year students to have hands-on experience to work in a food industry environment.
 Students will spend approximately 40 hours of work per credit or approximately four months to complete this internship program (or equal to 6 credits).
 This includes time spent at internship location, internship report writing up and oral examination.
 Each student will complete the internship program under the supervision of an academic advisor.

-FST312 Fat and Oil Technology, 2(2-0)
+FST 312 Fat and Oil Processing Technology, 2(2-0)

 The physicochemical properties of oils and fats, reactions associated with oil and grease, as well as the oil and fat processing covering the extraction process from its source, the refining process, and the processing of information (edible oils, emulsions, confectionary, and emulsifier).

-FST442 Food Fortification Technology, 2(2-0)
+FST 342 Food Fortification Technology, 2(2-0)